lab-cosmo/chemiscope/docs/src/index.rst

 If you find it useful, we would appreciate a citation to the chemiscope `paper`_:

+S. Chorna, J. Lála, Q. Xu, R. K. Cersonsky, G. Fraux, M. Ceriotti, *Chemiscope 1.0: interactive exploration of atomistic data from analysis to dissemination.*
+**Journal of Open Source Software** 11 (122), 10380 (2026)

+The original chemiscope paper may also be cited:

 G. Fraux, R. K. Cersonsky, M. Ceriotti, *Chemiscope: Interactive Structure-Property Explorer for Materials and Molecules.* **Journal of Open Source Software** 5 (51), 2117 (2020)